-The Company did not have any commercial paper outstanding as of December 31, 2022 or 2021.
-In connection with its commercial paper program, the Company maintains a \$2.0 billion, five-year unsecured back-up revolving credit facility, which expires on May 16, 2025, a \$2.0 billion, five-year unsecured back-up revolving credit facility, which expires on May 11, 2026, and a \$2.0 billion, five-year unsecured back-up revolving credit facility, which expires on May 16, 2027.
+The Company had \$200 million of commercial paper outstanding at a weighted average interest rate of 4.31% as of December 31, 2023.
+The Company did not have any commercial paper outstanding as of December 31, 2022.
+In connection with its commercial paper program, the Company maintains a \$2.5 billion, five-year unsecured back-up revolving credit facility, which expires on May 16, 2025, a \$2.5 billion, five-year unsecured back-up revolving credit facility, which expires on May 11, 2026, and a \$2.5 billion, five-year unsecured back-up revolving credit facility, which expires on May 16, 2027.
 The credit facilities allow for borrowings at various rates that are dependent, in part, on the Company's public debt ratings and require the Company to pay a weighted average quarterly facility fee of approximately 0.03%, regardless of usage.
-As of December 31, 2022 and 2021, there were no borrowings outstanding under any of the Company's back-up credit facilities.
+As of December 31, 2023 and 2022, there were no borrowings outstanding under any of the Company's back-up credit facilities.